nikhilsath/build-a-bod/README.md

 - **Unit:** XCTest (services, models).
 - **UI:** XCUITest for start/stop, permission flows.
 - **Health/Location fakes:** inject mock services for simulator.
-- **CI:** GitHub Actions uses Xcode 16.2.0 to build the project and run all unit and UI tests on every PR using an iPhone 14 simulator.
+- **CI:** GitHub Actions uses Xcode 16.2.0 to build the project and run all unit and UI tests on every PR.
+It lists available simulators with `xcrun simctl list` and targets an iPhone 14 on the latest iOS version.

 ### Adding UI tests to CI
 1. Add tests to the `build-a-botUITests` target.